tronprotocol/pm/TRON Core Devs Meetings/Meeting 48.md

     This change has two main compatibility impacts.
 First, the `create2` opcode can no longer recreate a contract at a self-destructed address because the account data is no longer fully deleted.
 Second, burning TRX by self-destructing to the same address is no longer possible, as the balance will simply remain unchanged.

     Lastly, we've compiled statistics on Mainnet contracts that use the `SELFDESTRUCT` opcode.
-Among them, only 3 hold assets greater than 100,000 TRX, and 12 hold more than 10,000 TRX.
+Among them, 4 hold assets greater than 100,000 TRX, and 13 hold more than 10,000 TRX ([reference](https://github.com/tronprotocol/tips/issues/765#issuecomment-3101228049)).
 Overall, the direct impact appears to be minimal.
 I will further analyze the relevant transaction data and provide a more detailed impact analysis in our next meeting.

 - **Blade**